Rainfall washes out retail sales in March

 The amount of food that people bought last month is 3% below pre-pandemic levels in February 2020, which retailers blamed on the increased cost of living and higher prices.

 Inflation - the rate at which prices are rising - hit 10.1% in March, mainly due to the increasing cost of food.
+The rate had been expected to fall below 10%.

 However, a drop in food production costs - which peaked in October last year according to the British Retail Consortium (BRC) - has not yet filtered into supermarkets.